DhruvSharma49/Planify-PM-Tool/README.md

 ## Authentication Flow

-Tokens are stored in `localStorage`.
-The API client in `utils/API.jsx` attaches the access token to every request and handles 401 responses by calling the refresh endpoint automatically.
+Planify uses a fully cookie-based auth strategy.
+No tokens are stored in `localStorage` or React state — the browser sends the cookie automatically on every request and socket connection.

 ```
-Login → { accessToken (7d), refreshToken (30d) }
+Register / Login
       ↓
-Request with Bearer token
+Server sets JWT as a cookie
       ↓
-401 TOKEN_EXPIRED → POST /auth/refresh → new accessToken
+AuthContext calls GET /auth/me on app load
       ↓
-Original request retried
+User object stored in React state (not the token)
+      ↓
+Every API request sends cookie automatically (withCredentials: true)
+      ↓
+Cookie expired → POST /auth/refresh → new cookie set by server
 ```

 ---